The place you called home

 The Bounty of Reikos

-Following request by Yosef of the Shattered Tower, the civil service has prepared two additional opportunities, related to the suggestion that the people of Reikos could offer support to the Great Forest tribe.
+Following request by Yosef of the Shattered Tower, the civil service has prepared two additional opportunities, related to the suggestion that the people of Reikos could offer support to the Great Forest orcs.
 While the Highborn have traditionally had little to do with these orcs, the people of Reikos have a shared experience of being oppressed by the Druj.

 One option would be for the Imperial Senate to pass a motion, similar to that used to distribute the contents of the Imperial Breadbasket, distributing the bounty of the Gardens of High Chalcis to the Great Forest Orcs.
 This would see the great work provide no benefit to the herb garden owners of Reikos for the next year, but would provide the orcs with a generous supply of herbs, more than enough to ensure that where no unnecessary deaths.
-This exceptional act of generosity, would also create an unrivaled opportunity for a closer relationship between the people of Reikos and the tribe of the Great Forest.
+This exceptional act of generosity, would also create an unrivaled opportunity for a closer relationship between the people of Reikos and the orc of the Great Forest.

 The Highborn assembly send NAMED PRIEST with 25 Liao to urge the apothecaries, physicks and benefactors of Reikos to offer charitable aid to the orcs of the Great Forest in Therunin.Synod Mandate

 Alternatively, the Higborn National Assembly could pass the above mandate to encourage the people of Reikos to offer succour to the Great Forest orcs – but after years of occupation the population of Reikos is still significantly lower than that of Therunin so the burden of charity will be more tightly focused.
 If enacted, every herb garden in Reikos will produce three less herbs than normal (chosn randomly) for the next year, and everby business will produce 48 less rings.
-Though not as effective as redistributing the bounty of the Gardens of High Chalcis, the Great Forest orcs would still be supported allowing for the Highborn of Reikos to forge a better understanding with the Therunin tribe.
+Though not as effective as redistributing the bounty of the Gardens of High Chalcis, the Great Forest orcs would still be supported allowing for the Highborn of Reikos to forge a better understanding with the orcs.

 The Song of the Great Forest